The Complete Guide to President Trump’s Potential Impeachment

-The inquiry into whether President Trump should be impeached for pressuring Ukraine to investigate his political rival, Joe Biden, entered a new phase on November 13 when the House Intelligence Committee held its first public hearing on the matter.
+The inquiry into whether President Trump should be impeached for pressuring Ukraine to investigate his political rival Joe Biden entered a new phase on November 13 when the House Intelligence Committee held its first public hearing on the matter.
 Though, mercifully, the Ukraine scandal is far less confusing than Special Counsel Robert Mueller’s investigation, it can be hard to keep track of the constant drip of information.
 Thus, Intelligencer has compiled a guide to everything you need to know to keep up with the story, including analysis of the key issues, profiles of the witnesses, and daily recaps of the public hearings.
 We’ll continue updating this piece as we move toward what may be just the third presidential impeachment in U.S. history.

-What You Need to Know About Impeachment
+What You Need to Know About Trump’s Impeachment

 The (Full) Case for Impeaching President Trump